 - Don’t just try packing minimally, be a minimalist packer.
 Your new identity chant inside your head is: “I am a minimalist packer.
 I travel light and in turn, I shine brighter than with a heavy bag of ‘just incases’.” 😉

-Clothes to Pack for Hot & Cold Weather
+Carry-On Packing List for Trips With Hot & Cold Weather Overview

-- 1 chambray shirt – These are so so so versatile!
+- 1 chambray shirt – Chambray shirts are so so so versatile!
 They can look dressy, go over a tank or you could wear it hiking or something!
-Just get one.

 - 2 long-sleeve shirts – 1 black and 1 burnt orange